High-performance liquid chromatography

-High-performance liquid chromatography (HPLC), formerly referred to as high-pressure liquid chromatography, is a technique in analytical chemistry used to separate, identify, and quantify specific components in mixtures.
-The mixtures can originate from food, chemicals, pharmaceuticals, biological, environmental and agriculture, etc., which have been dissolved into liquid solutions.
+High-performance liquid chromatography (HPLC), formerly referred to as high-pressure liquid chromatography, is a chromatography technique in analytical chemistry used to separate, identify, and quantify specific components (analytes) in mixtures.
+The mixtures can originate from food, chemicals, pharmaceuticals, biological, environmental and agriculture, etc., in which the sample analyzed is either a liquid or has been dissolved into a liquid.